top of page

 Set up a call room.

-This one is more specific to my fellow house sharers out there.
-When there are four of you WFH’ing at the same time, with three of you working in consulting, you can bet there are going to be a lot of calls throughout the day.
-Set up some spaces, even if it is just bedrooms, that act as designated call rooms that allow a quieter space and avoid interruptions.
+This one is more specific to my fellow housesharers out there.
+When there are four of you WFH’ing at the same time, with three of you working in consulting, you can bet there will be a lot of calls throughout the day.
+Set up some spaces, even if they are just bedrooms, that act as designated call rooms, allowing a quieter space and avoiding interruptions.

 Allow yourself a break.

 You have so many unconscious breaks when you’re in the office.
-For example, you get your morning coffee from the kitchen with a colleague and you’ve actually got up and taken a 15 minute break.
-Grab a coffee when you’re working at your kitchen table and you’re looking closer to two minutes.
-Your brain needs a break in order to have sustained productivity throughout a day.
+For example, you get your morning coffee from the kitchen with a colleague, and you’ve actually got up and taken a 15-minute break.
+Grab a coffee when you’re working at your kitchen table, and you’re looking closer to two minutes.
+Your brain needs a break to have sustained productivity throughout the day.
 So, don’t feel bad, take breaks.

-You spend so much time with your work friends, so make sure you check in with them.
+You spend so much time with your work friends, so check in with them.
 Still have that morning coffee you always have together (or, that 5pm Friday wine…) but just do it virtually.
 Book in some time together, get on Google Hangouts and have a catch-up.
-Self-isolation can feel – you guessed it – pretty isolating, so take that time to check-in.
-It will do everyone involved good and is not exclusive to your work pals.
+Self-isolation can feel – you guessed it – pretty isolating, so take that time to check in.
+It will benefit everyone involved and is not exclusive to your work pals.

 Set an alarm for “home time”.